PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 ## Step 2: Add the dataset

-- In your class app create an attribute `train_loader` and an attribute `test_loader` that will contain the dataset.
+- In your class app create an attribute `train_set` and an attribute `train_lodear` that will contain the dataset.
 - In your class app you will create an attribute `classes` that will contain the classes of your dataset.
+(Take the classes in the `train_set`)
 - Create a method called `add_dataset` that will return a dataloader.

 The `add_dataset` method will receive a `dataset_path` and if you want a train set or test set.